jmiahjones/OAL-rejoinder-2022/README.md

 - `R/visualize.R`: This creates the ggplot2 plots for our viewing pleasure.

+- `tests/test-oal-utilities.R`: The ATE utility functions are tested to verify they are working as intended.

 - `tests/test-glmnet.R`: This is where a lot of the logic around scaling the lambda1 values is demonstrated.
 See below.

-## NEW: ATE Estimation Procedures
+## ATE Estimation Procedures

 The `R/ate_funs.R` file contains a lot of logic around estimating the ATE.
 First, it defines a big function `ATE_est()` that estimates the ATE using whatever method is passed in.
 It either does IPW, AIPW, or TMLE-based estimation.
 The TMLE code should roughly match what is used in the package.

+Other utility functions involve the addition of truncation in the creation of IPW weights, and the creation of the overlap weights.
+All of the ATE estimation methods-IPW, AIPW, and TMLE-involve a generic weight function which would usually be used for IPW weights.
+By making this more general, it is simple to compare the use of truncation or overlap weights across the different estimators.

-I also defined a `cross_fitting()` function that uses cross-fitting with `lm()` to get the outcome regression.
+Finally, a `cross_fitting()` function is also defined that uses cross-fitting with `lm()` to get the outcome regression.
 The same estimates are used for all of the ATE estimators.
+This is based on the `mlr3` package for machine learning, so more complex estimators can be specified by passing in a `mlr3`-compatible name in the `learner` argument.

 ## OAL Fitting using Glmnet